See policy memorandum dated 12/11/13 Family Health Spenddown Ending for Non-Pregnant Adults.

 - If total family income is less than 133% of the FPL, set up one case for the family.

-Example 1: Ms. A and Mr. B have a child, Beth, and are not married.
+Example 1: Ms. A and Mr. B have a child and are not married.
 They are requesting medical benefits for all 3 family members.
 The family's total countable income is $2,000.
 The All Kids/FamilyCare Assist standard for 3 is $2,116.
 Set up one case for the family.

 Note: When determining a person's eligibility, only request proof of income of a non-responsible relative if the non-responsible relative is also requesting benefits, or the applicant requests to include the non-responsible relative in the standard.

-Example 2: Ms. C and Mr. D have a child, Joey, and are not married.
-Because Mr. D and Joey are insured, they are only requesting benefits for Ms. C. Use a standard of 2 (Ms. C and Joey) to determine eligibility for Ms. C. Do not include Mr. D in the standard because he is not responsible for Ms. C, is not requesting assistance for himself or Joey, and is not requested to be in the standard.
+Example 2: Ms. C and Mr. D have a child and are not married.
+Because Mr. D and their child are insured, they are only requesting benefits for Ms. C. Use a standard of 2 (Ms. C and their child) to determine eligibility for Ms. C. Do not include Mr. D in the standard because he is not responsible for Ms. C, is not requesting assistance for himself or their child and is not requested to be in the standard.

-Example 3: Mr. and Mrs. E live with her child, Mary.
-Mr. E is Mary's stepfather.
-Mrs. E is requesting medical benefits for Mary only.
-Since benefits are not requested for Mr. E, and they have not asked to include him in the standard, determine eligibility for Mary using a standard of 2 (Mrs. E and Mary).
+Example 3: Mr. and Mrs. E live with her child.
+Mr. E is the child's stepfather.
+Mrs. E is requesting medical benefits for the child only.
+Since benefits are not requested for Mr. E, and they have not asked to include him in the standard, determine eligibility for the child using a standard of 2 (Mrs. E and her child).

 - If total family income is over 133% of the FPL, and it is not due to the income of a child, stepparent or unmarried parent, set up one case for the family.

 Example 4: Mr. and Mrs. G have 2 children.
 The children do not have income.
-Mr. and Mrs. G's combined countable income of $2,600 is over the All Kids/FamilyCare Assist standard for 4 of $2,555 Since countable income is less than the All Kids/FamilyCare Share standard of $2,881, set up a Share case for the family.
-(Determine eligibility for All Kids/FamilyCare Rebate if family requests it.)
+Mr. and Mrs. G's combined countable income of $2,600 is over the All Kids/FamilyCare Assist standard for 4 of $2,555 Since countable income is less than the All Kids/Share standard of $2,881, set up a Share case for the family.

 - If total family income is over 133% of the FPL, and a child, stepparent or unmarried parent has income, further separate the cases according to PM 15-06-01-g or PM 15-06-01-h.

-Example 5: Ms. H and Mr. J are the parents of Sandy, and are not married.
+Example 5: Ms. H and Mr. J have a child and are not married.
 They apply for benefits for all 3 family members.
-Ms. H and Sandy have no income.
+Ms. H and their child have no income.
 Mr. J has countable income of $2,800.The All Kids/FamilyCare Assist standard for 3 is $2,116.
 Since the total family income of $2,800 is over the Assist income limit, separate the cases.
-Determine Ms. H's eligibility using a standard of 2 (Ms. H and Sandy).
-Determine Sandy's eligibility using a standard of 3 (Sandy, Mom and Dad).
-Determine Mr. J's eligibility using a standard of 2 (Mr. J and Sandy).
+Determine Ms. H's eligibility using a standard of 2 (Ms. H and child).
+Determine the child's eligibility using a standard of 3 (child, Mom and Dad).
+Determine Mr. J's eligibility using a standard of 2 (Mr. J and child).